raspberrypilearning/ambient-art/en/step_1.md

 You are going to make some design decisions to meet the requirements of the Mission Zero challenge.
 These are:

 1. Use the colour sensor
-1. Output an image or text to the LED matrix
+1. Output an image, animation, or colour to the LED matrix
 1. Ensure your program runs for no more than 30 seconds.

 --- task ---

 Explore these example projects to get more ideas:

-<iframe src="https://trinket.io/embed/python/604972af60" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 <iframe src="https://trinket.io/embed/python/019172316b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-<iframe src="https://trinket.io/embed/python/a1cb1d8189" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/d529175079" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 --- /task ---